Gasteracantha fornicata: Predatory feeding

 Gasteracantha fornicata orients itself and its web to take advantage of light and dark patches in the vegetation.
-The light and dark bands mimic the environment and serve to attract prey as a part of the color-as-prey-attraction hypothesis.
-These spiders effectively utilize their coloration to have the best web visibility and attractiveness within their habitat.
+The light and dark bands mimic the environment and serve to attract prey as a part of the colour-as-prey-attraction hypothesis.
+These spiders effectively utilize their colouration to have the best web visibility and attractiveness within their habitat.
 Prey typically mistaken the light patches as forager or mating sites, serving as a strategy for Gasteracantha fornicata.
 This strategy has varying effects on the capture environment of yellow striped spiders versus the white striped spiders.
-Yellow striped spiders have been found to have the largest number of prey-capture events when it stood in greatest chromatic contrast with the surrounding area (the yellow stripes stand out the most when compared to other colors in the environment).
+Yellow striped spiders have been found to have the largest number of prey-capture events when it stood in greatest chromatic contrast with the surrounding area (the yellow stripes stand out the most when compared to other colours in the environment).
 White striped spiders best capture prey when in achromatic contrast with the surrounding area (the brightness of the white stands out the most when compared to the luminescence of the environment).
 Neither capture rate, prey consumption rate, nor capture success was found to be significantly different between the two morphs.

-The coloration of Gasteracantha fornicata has also been shown to take advantage of prey visual systems of hymenopterans and dipterans.
-Using an insect color vision modeling, the white striped version of Gasteracantha fornicata are indistinguishable from sympatric flowers, and the yellow striped version are perceptually indistinguishable from yellow flowers.
+The colouration of Gasteracantha fornicata has also been shown to take advantage of prey visual systems of hymenopterans and dipterans.
+Using an insect colour vision modeling, the white striped version of Gasteracantha fornicata are indistinguishable from sympatric flowers, and the yellow striped version are perceptually indistinguishable from yellow flowers.
 It has been shown that hiding and covering the distinctive stripes of Gasteracantha fornicata have contributed to diminished prey acquisition.